deeplearning4j/deeplearning4j/eigenvector.md

 So each principal component cutting through the scatterplot represents a decrease in the system's entropy, in its unpredictability.

 It so happens that explaining the shape of the data one principal component at a time, beginning with the component that accounts for the most variance, is similar to walking data through a decision tree.
 The first component of PCA, like the first if-then-else split in a properly formed decision tree, will be along the dimension that reduces unpredictability the most.

+## <a name="code">Just Give Me the Code</a>

+You can see how we do [eigenvectors](https://github.com/deeplearning4j/nd4j/blob/master/nd4j-api/src/main/java/org/nd4j/linalg/eigen/Eigen.java) in [ND4J](http://nd4j.org), a numerical computing library for the JVM that handles n-dimensional arrays, broadly inspired by Numpy.

 ## <a name="resources">Other Resources</a>